 What is an OCT scan?

 An OCT scan (or optical coherence tomography scan) is one of the methods your optometrist can use to monitor your eye health during a test at Specsavers.
-It’s a quick procedure that uses light to make a layered image of the back of your eye.
+It’s a quick, risk free procedure that uses light to make a layered image of the back of your eye.

 An OCT scan gives us an incredibly accurate depiction of what is happening inside your eye and can help us detect some of the eye conditions that cause halos around lights.
 These scans can aid us in identifying signs of an eye condition before it has any noticeable symptoms or impact on your vision.
 We can also store these images to check back for any changes over time.